<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Screenshot 2021-07-09 at 00.57.51Don’t underestimate the power of a good portrait shot.

-Believe it or not, people want to see YOU (at least every once in a while).
+Believe it or not, people want to see YOU (at least occasionally).

 In fact, your followers want to know that your brand is HUMAN.